hofstadter-io/hof-docs/content/getting-started/type-rendering.md

 We can start with a single template and file for all types.

-Run `hof render types.cue schema.cue -T types.go`
+Run `hof gen types.cue schema.cue -T types.go`

-or `hof render ... -T "types.go;out/types.go"` to write to file
+or `hof gen ... -T "types.go;out/types.go"` to write to file

 {{<codePane2
 	title1="types.go" file1="code/getting-started/type-rendering/types.go" lang1="go"